Isko Moreno: City services and infrastructure

 It was also agreed Festina Holdings will pay all required taxes after sales, including capital gains tax.
 Consultation and notices were given to stallholders, public documentation was widely circulated, and city council resolutions and public-bidding conferences were held; of three bidders, Festina won.
 Vendors would be temporarily transferred to Pritil Market.
 The city government assured to the vendors that they would not be removed and that rent should not increase as stated in the agreement made by the company and the city government.
-As of 2022, no vendors had been moved from their stalls.
+As of the 2022 elections, no vendors had been moved from their stalls.
 Payment obtained from the sale of Divisoria market was used for erecting Manila COVID-19 Field Hospital and 12 quarantine facilities, housing projects, procurement of antiviral medicines, and food packs for the city's 700,000 households.
 During the 2022 general election, almost two years after the sale was settled, the subject matter resurfaced after Manila mayoral candidate Alex Lopez, son of former mayor Mel Lopez, said its sale lacked transparency and threatened to press charges against Moreno and the city council.
 Moreno refuted Lopez's allegations as misleading and politically motivated, and said no violations were made as everything was done with due process and was well-documented.
 Moreno also said some of the vendors and representatives of Divisoria Public Market Credit Cooperative may have been manipulated by Lopez to spread black propaganda and sensationalize the issue for personal interests.
 Lopez lost in his mayoral bid to Moreno's ally Honey Lacuna in the 2022 Manila local elections.